RutexOrg/DiscordFileStorage/README.md

 # DICloud
-File manager that allows you to upload and download files to and from Discord and manage them in a windows explorer.
+File manager that allows you to upload and download files to and from Discord and manage them in various file managers via webdav protocol.

 Yes, even ***above 25MB***.
 Currently tested limit for a single file is about 750MB (+/- 50MB) and 9 GB in multifile mode.